EXPLORE

 There are small and large grant sizes to apply for.
 Successful small grants will be awarded up to £10,000 and large grant applications will fund projects between £10,000 and £60,000.

-All the details about how to apply are below, including the online web form application.
+All the details about how to apply are below, including the online web form application and frequently asked questions (FAQs).

 Application – Overview